MisterFixx/MCHeadsVFplugin/README.md

 MCHeadsVFplugin
 ===============
-The offcial MCHeads plugin for VanillaForums
+The offcial MCHeads plugin for VanillaForums.